 1. Conduct a Threat Assessment

-In order to effectively create a physical security plan for your small business, you have to consider the physical risks your business faces.
-For example, are you most worried about shoplifting?
-Burglary?
-Armed robbery?
-After you’ve decided what your main security concerns are, look at all the areas of your store and any security measures you already have in place to decide how vulnerable your store is to these threats.
-You can hire a security specialist to help you conduct a professional threat assessment and make suggestions about your physical security plan.
+After you’ve decided what your main security concerns are, look at all the areas of your store and any security measures you already have in place to determine how vulnerable your store is to these threats.

 2. Have a Working Security System For Your Business